djpbarry/Multiplex-Imaging-Registration/README.md

 Run `apply_correction.sh` to register all remaining channels.
 This will require updating...
 * line 10 to point to the output directory from Step 1
 * line 6 to include the number of tif files in the output directory from Step 1
-* line 29 to point to your FIJI installation, the location of the relevant Fast4DReg script (`channel_apply.ijm`) and the path to a results directory.
+* line 29 to point to your FIJI installation and the path to a results directory.

 If this step runs successfully, you should see TIF stacks appearing in the specified results directory.